slfx77/xbox-360-minidump-extractor/README.md

 ## Requirements

-- .NET 8.0 or later
+- .NET 10.0 or later
-- Windows (for XCompression native library support)
+- Windows (for XCompression native library support, or use managed LZX fallback - experimental)
-- Optional: xcompress64.dll (for XMemDecompress support)
+- Optional: xcompress64.dll or XnaNative.dll (for native XMemDecompress support)

 ## Building